PhoenixCodec: Taming Neural Speech Coding for Extreme Low-Resource Scenarios

 \begin{itemize} \item \textbf{Frequency–Time Domain Asymmetric Architecture.} We propose and validate an efficient hybrid architecture that combines frequency-domain encoding with time-domain decoding.
 We identify a ``resource-scattering'' bottleneck in frequency-domain decoders under extreme computational budgets and demonstrate that replacing it with a time-domain decoder mitigates this issue, yielding improved modeling efficiency and reconstruction fidelity at comparable complexity.

 \item \textbf{Cyclic Calibration and Refinement (CCR) Training Strategy.} To address the challenges arising from multi-objective optimization, we design a CCR strategy that periodically suspends adversarial losses and uses the reconstruction loss as a dynamic regularizer.
-This cyclic process encourages parameter exploration and re-projection across loss surfaces, systematically escaping local minima and extending the performance ceiling.
+This cyclic process encourages parameter exploration and re-projection across loss surfaces, systematically enhancing optimization stability and extending the performance ceiling.

 \item \textbf{Task-Driven Noise-Invariant Fine-Tuning.} At extremely low bitrates (e.g., 1~kbps), the main limitation lies in bit allocation efficiency.
 After baseline convergence on clean speech, we introduce noisy and reverberant samples during fine-tuning while maintaining clean speech as the reconstruction target.
 This forces the model to learn representations that are invariant to noise and reverberation. \end{itemize}